-Congrats, you’ve just about made it through the holiday frenzy!
-As we head into the new year, a lot of us are setting goals to be better with money.
+Congrats on surviving the holiday frenzy!
+As we kick off the new year, a lot of us are setting goals to be better with money.
 If you’re resolving to become a smarter shopper by knowing what goes on sale when, these January deals will help your dollar go farthest.

 What to Buy in January

 Winter clothes.
 Is the lining of your parka finally kaput?
 You’re in luck: Heavy winter apparel finally goes on sale this month.
 Look for markdowns on down jackets, wool coats, snow boots and more.
 And while you may not think of Martin Luther King Jr. Day as a retail holiday, stores will entice shoppers with sales during the long weekend before January 21.
 Might as well bundle up — we’ve still got a few months of winter ahead of us.